 Yes, different employees—whether public relations officers or personal secretaries—can technically qualify to fill the position of company secretary so long as they meet all the criteria and requirements.

-However, it’s important to understand the vast differences between these roles and the gravity that comes with accepting the position of company secretary, as well as the importance of this position to the overall operations of the company.
+However, it’s important to understand the vast differences between these roles and the gravity that comes with accepting the position of Singapore company secretary, as well as the importance of this position to the overall operations of the company.

 Do You Need Certifications or Licenses to Be a Company Secretary?